How to Sanitize Water In An Emergency

 3. Stir until particles dissolve.
 The mixture produces a chlorine solution of an estimated 500 mg per liter.

-4. To disinfect water, add one part of the chlorine solution to every 100 parts of water.
-This is about the same as adding 1 pint (16 ounces) of the chlorine solution to 12.5 gallons of water.
+4. Add one part of the chlorine solution to every 100 parts of water to disinfect water.
+This is the same as adding one pint (16 ounces) of the chlorine solution to 12.5 gallons of water.

-5. If the chlorine taste is too strong, pour the water from a clean container to another.
-Let it stand for a few hours before use.
+5. If the chlorine taste is too strong, pour the water from one clean container into another and let it stand for a few hours before use.
 CAUTION: HTH is a very powerful oxidant.
 Follow the instructions on the label for safe handling and storage of this chemical.

 Common Household Iodine (Tincture of Iodine)

-1. Iodine may be available in your medicine kit or cabinet.
-Add five drops of 2% tincture of iodine to each quart of the liter of water for disinfection.
+1. Iodine may be in your medicine kit or cabinet.
+To disinfect, add five drops of a 2% tincture to each quart of water.

 2. If the water is cloudy or colored, add ten drops of iodine.